RockhurstHS/STEAM-Blog/_posts/2017-08-22-Solar-Eclipse.md

 <div class="embed-container">
 <iframe src="https://www.youtube.com/embed/ZmcNekdXiyg" frameborder="0" allowfullscreen></iframe>
 </div>
-<p class="caption">Paul Winkeler highlights the solar eclipse as this month's Ignatian moment.</p>
+<p class="caption">Mr. Paul Winkeler highlights the solar eclipse as this month's Ignatian moment.</p>

 For the first time in close to 100 years our region experienced a total solar eclipse.
 For many of us, the experience was glowing with science, was a [spiritual moment](http://steam.rockhursths.edu/2016/08/17/Pope's-Astronomer.html), and was deeply moving.
 The Astronomy Club was excited to host an event at our stadium by allowing the Rockhurst Community to observe the eclipse and providing solar glasses.